dbt-labs/docs.getdbt.com/website/docs/faqs/seeds/seed-hooks.md

 ---
 title: Do hooks run with seeds?
-Description: "Run hooks with seeds and configure them in project.yml file"
+description: "Run hooks with seeds and configure them in project.yml file"
 sidebar_label: "Use hooks to run with seeds"
 id: seed-hooks